1992–93 National Division 1

-The 1992–93 Courage League National Division One was the sixth season of the first tier of the English league system, currently known as the Gallagher Premiership.
-Bath were the defending champions while new teams included Rugby Lions and London Irish who were promoted from the 1991–92 Courage League National Division Two.
-Each team played each other once.
+The 1992–93 National Division 1 (sponsored by Courage Brewery) was the sixth season of the top tier of the English rugby union league system, the Courage Clubs Championship, currently known as Premiership Rugby.
+Bath were the defending champions while new teams included the promoted sides, London Scottish and West Hartlepool.

 Bath were the champions for the third year running (and fourth overall), beating Wasps on points difference on the very last day of the season after both sides won their final fixtures.
-Due to restructuring which reduced the league from thirteen to ten teams, four clubs were relegated to the 1993–94 Courage League National Division Two; London Scottish, Saracens, West Hartlepool and Rugby Lions.
+Four clubs were relegated to the 1993–94 National Division 2; London Scottish, Saracens, West Hartlepool and Rugby Lions.

+Structure

+Each side playing the others once to make a total of twelve matches each.
+Restructuring at the end of the season for the league from thirteen to ten teams, meant that the bottom four sides would be relegated to National Division 2.